daavidrgz/exponential/README.md

 ## About Me

 Hi 👋🏻!
 I was born in Galicia, Spain, and I studied Computer Science at the University of A Coruña.
 Graduated with honors and ranking among the best students across different universities in Galicia.
-Now I spend my (professional) time in AI related projects for Inditex and my (personal) time contributing to interesting open-source projects.
+Now I spend my (professional) time building AI related products for Inditex and my (personal) time contributing to interesting open-source projects.

 ---